puppetlabs/puppetserver/documentation/admin-api/v1/environment-cache.markdown

-When using directory environments, the Puppetmaster [caches](https://docs.puppetlabs.com/puppet/latest/reference/environments_configuring.html) the data it loads from disk for each environment.
-Puppet Server adds a new endpoint to the Master's HTTP API:
+When using directory environments, the Puppet master [caches](https://docs.puppetlabs.com/puppet/latest/reference/environments_configuring.html) the data it loads from disk for each environment.
+Puppet Server adds a new endpoint to the master's HTTP API:

 ## `DELETE /puppet-admin-api/v1/environment-cache`